drvinceknight/pfm/book/tools-for-mathematics/06-probability/why/main.md

 S
 ```

-If we replaced the `return` statement in the function definition with a `print` we obtain:
+If you replaced the `return` statement in the function definition
+with a `print` you obtain:

 ```{code-cell} ipython3
 def f(x):